 As part of the GE 1000 Transition to Kean (T2K) course requirement, Wellness Workshops were offered to all incoming freshmen students throughout the academic year.
-The Wellness Workshops were the coordinated effort of the Office of Counseling, Disability, Alcohol and Other Drug Services and the Office of Community Standards and Student Conduct to inform students of the resources, policies and procedures regarding student safety and wellbeing, including those in relation to sexual misconduct.
-Data collected through post workshops presented useful safety and resource information.
+The Wellness Workshops were the coordinated effort of the Office of Counseling, Disability, Alcohol and Other Drug Services and the Office of Community Standards and Student Conduct to inform students of the resources. policies and procedures regarding student safety and wellbeing, including those in relation to sexual misconduct.
+Data collected through post workshop surveys indicated that students felt that the workshops presented useful safety and resource information.

 STEP UP Bystander Intervention Training: STEP UP is a pro social behavior and bystander intervention program that educates students to be proactive in helping others.
 Teaching students about the determinants of pro-social behavior makes them more likely to help in the future.
 Information about the Step UP program was presented to all Student Affairs student employees in August as part of the divisional training.
 STEP UP will continue to expand to reach student leaders during the next academic year.
-More information on the STEP UP program can be found at http:// stepupprogram.org/.